openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 }
 ```

-Function: This interface represents a countable type.
+Function: This interface indicates that a type is countable.

-Each instance of a countable type corresponds to a position ([Int64](core_package_intrinsics.md#int64) value), and other instances of this type can be obtained by counting forward.
+Each instance of a countable type corresponds to a position information ([Int64](core_package_intrinsics.md#int64) value), and other instances of this type can be obtained by counting forward.

 ### func next(Int64)